PlugDev-class/BusyCloud/ReadME.md

 It should be a solution to the most creative ideas that brighten our Minecraft world. <br>
 From minigame networks, CityBuild servers to private servers with BusyCloud is the work low.<br>
 <br>
-CloudNet is the next generation of Minecraft Java cloud systems. <br>
+BusyCloud is the next generation of Minecraft Java cloud systems. <br>
 The software is currently unstable.
 You can use it for a productive and/or comercial network.<br>
 Please report every error (exception)</p>
 <br>